BGP hijacking how to empty digital wallets

 So far, MyEtherWallet is the only confirmed service to have this kind of attack.

-It should be mentioned that BGP hijacking has long been known as a fundamental weakness in .
-The story is a very good example of what can happen when we operate automatically, or impulsively without thinking.
+Let's say that BGP hijacking has long been known as a fundamental weakness on the internet.
+History is a great example of what can happen when we operate automated, or impulsively without thinking.

 See the certificate used: